 Students can create a TABLEAU to retell a story or summarize a key event.
-For example, after reading a book or a historical event, students can work in groups to create a frozen scene that represents an important moment.
+For example, after reading a chapter, historical milestone, or STEM lesson, students can work in groups to create a frozen scene that represents an important moment.
 This helps students grasp key plot points, character emotions, and overall themes, while also practicing critical thinking, problem solving and summarization skills.